apten-fors/aptenbot/README.md

 ### 3. Run the Bot

-Simply run the bot:
+Run the bot:

 ```bash
 python main.py
 ```

 The bot will begin polling for messages on Telegram.
-You can interact with the bot via private messages or in group chats using specific commands.
+Using specific commands, you can interact with the bot via private messages or group chats.

 ### 4. Bot Commands

-- `/start`: Initiates a conversation with the bot.
+- `/start or /help`: Initiates a conversation with the bot.
 Informs the user how to interact with the bot.
-- `/ask [question]`: Allows the user to ask a question in group chats or private chats.
+- `/ask [question]`: The user can ask questions in groups or private chats.
 - `/reset`: Resets the current conversation session for the user, allowing a fresh start.
+- `/insta [Reels url]`: Download reels from Instagram by link
+- `/img [text prompt]`: Generate image from text via black forest API.
+(Not available in public)

 ### 5. Private Chat Interaction

-For private conversations, simply send a message directly to AptenBot.
-If you’re subscribed to the required channel, the bot will respond based on your message.
+For private conversations, send a message directly to AptenBot.
+The bot will respond based on your message if you’re subscribed to the required channel.
 If you're not subscribed, the bot will prompt you to join the channel.

 ### 6. Group Chat Interaction

-In group chats, use the `/ask` command followed by your question.
+Use the `/ask` command in group chats followed by your question.
 The bot does not process free-text messages in groups to reduce noise.

 ## Future Features